 It’s no secret that technology continues to change our world and the way we do business.
 Traditionally, the legal industry has been slow on the uptake of new technology but this hasn’t been true in the case of cloud services for law firms and mobile technology.
-At James Publishing & Attorney Marketing, we’ve seen a significant number of law firms move their data from closet servers to the cloud throughout the past few years.
+At James Attorney Marketing & Attorney Marketing, we’ve seen a significant number of law firms move their data from closet servers to the cloud throughout the past few years.

 Our findings align with the American Bar Association’s (ABA) 2016 Legal Technology Survey Report, which determined that 37.5% of respondents have turned to cloud services for law firms—up from 31% in 2015.
 (Additionally, 96% of those legal practices that already utilize the cloud report that they definitely plan to continue to use cloud services or that they “maybe” will, and 17% of non-users say that they plan to hop on board “sometime” as well.)